RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 #### Once connected to the fake AP created by an Evil Twin attack the captive portal is not automatically triggered or asked for.
 What am I doing wrong?

 Once connected to the fake network, most devices and operating systems (Windows, Mac, iOS, Linux, and Android) should automatically populate the captive portal or prompt that a login to the AP is needed.
-But there can be varying factors (OS version and manufacture) why some will not, which may be beyond the control of airgeddon.
+But there can be varying factors (OS version and manufacture) why some will not, which may be beyond the control of `airgeddon`.

 For devices and operating systems that do not automatically open or ask for the captive portal one may need to open a browser to a non https:// (eg. http://example.com) page.
 Going to an https:// page (google.com, facebook.com, etc...) will not work and is normal because they are https:// by default and do not support http://.

-The reason for this behavior is that to trigger a captive portal for SSL/TLS (https://) pages, an SSL/TLS certificate is needed at the portal.
+The reason for this behaviour is that to trigger a captive portal for SSL/TLS (https://) pages, an SSL/TLS certificate is needed at the portal.
 And the free self-signed certificates are not an option due to the warning messages they generate when a page using them is visited making the captive portal untrusted.
 The free Let's Encrypt 90 days valid SSL/TLS certificate is also not an option due to the constant need for renewal and the maintenance required.
-So airgeddon staff decided to let it as it is.
+So `airgeddon` staff decided to let it as it is.
 It's better to have a "page not shown" error than an "insecure page warning" message shown because of a self-signed SSL/TLS certificate.

 ____